Hurtigruten Island Hopping Around the Arctic

 Day 10: Jan Mayen Island The Norwegian island of Jan Mayen has two main areas.
 The north is dominated by ice-capped Beerenberg, the northernmost active volcano on earth.
 The south is flatter and unglaciated, and where 30 people live at a weather station.
 The island is a breeding site for large numbers of seabirds such as fulmars, auks, and guillemots.
 Visits to Jan Mayen are extremely rare, and Hurtigruten are one of the few to attempt landings on this Arctic island.

 Day 12: Exploring Spitsbergen Summertime in the Svalbard Archipelago is when polar bears trek along the coast's drifting ice on the hunt for seals.
-With a bit of luck, we hope to spot one or more of these top predators in the national park.
-Depending on the movement and thickness of the sea ice, we might visit Kongsfjord's mighty glaciers and catch sight of icebergs calving into the sea.
-There we plan to make some exciting landings and have scenic kayaking opportunities.
+With a bit of luck, you will hopefully spot one or more of these top predators in the national park.
+Depending on the movement and thickness of the sea ice, you might visit Kongsfjord's mighty glaciers and catch sight of icebergs calving into the sea.
+There the plan is to make some exciting landings and have scenic kayaking opportunities.

 *Hurtigruten offers unique expedition cruises to some of the most remote and pristine waters of the world.
-As with all expeditions; nature prevails.
-Weather, and ice and sea conditions, sets the final framework for all Hurtigruten's operations.
-Safety and unparalleled guest experiences are at all times are top priorities.
-All indicative itineraries are continuously evaluated for adaptions, whether this is due to constraints the elements unexpectedly presents - or exciting possibilities nature and wildlife offer.
+As with all expeditions, nature prevails.
+Weather, as well as ice and sea conditions, sets the final framework for all of Hurtigruten's operations.
+Safety and unparalleled guest experiences are at all times the top priorities.
+All indicative itineraries are continuously evaluated for adaptions, whether this is due to constraints the elements unexpectedly present - or exciting possibilities that nature and wildlife offer.
 That is why it is called an expedition!

-• Transfer from ship to airport in Longyearbyen • Flight Longyearbyen > Oslo • Hurtigruten Expedition cruise in cabin of your choice • All onboard meals, house beer and wine and mineral water during meals, tea and coffee • English speaking Expedition Team who organise and accompany activities on board and ashore • Escorted landings with small expedition boats • Complimentary wind and water resistant jacket
+• Transfer from ship to airport in Longyearbyen • Flight Longyearbyen > Oslo • Hurtigruten Expedition cruise in cabin of your choice • All onboard meals • House beer, wine and mineral water during meals • Tea and coffee • English speaking Expedition Team who organise and accompany activities on board and ashore • Escorted landings with small expedition boats • Complimentary wind and water resistant jacket

 Pricing (per person) $NZD